Are you in the market for a forklift but have questions about the price of new or used models?

 -

-Load Handling: Unlike forklifts, which utilize forks for lifting pallets, order pickers may feature platforms or forks designed for picking individual items from shelves.
-Pallet jacks, on the other hand, are primarily focused on pallet handling.
-Pricing considerations may revolve around the specific load-handling capabilities and mechanisms of each equipment type.
+Load Handling: Unlike forklifts, which use forks for lifting pallets, order pickers often feature platforms or custom forks for individual item retrieval.
+Pallet jacks focus solely on pallet handling.
+Pricing is influenced by the specific mechanisms and capabilities of each type.

 Your Burning Question Finally Answered

-Okay, now that we’ve laid the groundwork for understanding new and used forklift pricing, it’s time to get into the actual numbers.
+Now that we’ve laid the foundation for understanding forklift pricing—both new and used—it’s time to explore the actual numbers.

 How Much Does a New Forklift Cost?

-That being said, we looked through our records, and, combined with our experience, we feel these prices give a good rough estimate of what you can expect to pay for the most popular models and configurations of forklifts, across a variety of brands.
+However, based on our records and experience, we’ve compiled a rough estimate of what you can expect to pay for the most popular forklift models and configurations across various brands.

 - 187″ mast

-- Included 1-year basic, 3-year powertrain warranty for all trucks
+- 1-year basic warranty and 3-year powertrain warranty included for all trucks

 Truck Model | Price Range |